Legislature deadlocked over law enforcement funding around Chauvin trial

 However, Minneapolis officials said they received three invoices seeking reimbursement for mutual aid provided after Floyd's death last May.
 The city paid one bill and is still reviewing the two others, according to city spokeswoman Sarah McKenzie.

-Around the same time, the city of Blaine sent Minneapolis a $137,356.98 bill to cover their staffing costs.
+Around the same time, Blaine sent Minneapolis a $137,357 bill to cover its staffing costs.

 At any given time, Blaine had as few as 12 or as many as 20-plus officers in Minneapolis.
 The department has about 70 officers total.